-You can apply the concept of bracketing beyond the common type of bracketing (which is the exposure bracketing), simply by taking three Sequential photos and changing one of the camera settings like flash or white balance.
+You can apply the concept of bracketing beyond the common type of bracketing (which is exposure bracketing), simply by taking three Sequential photos and changing one of the camera settings like flash or white balance.

 When You Should Use HDR

-You may use HDR technique when you have a low-light and backlit.
+You may use the HDR technique when you have a low-light and backlit.
 If your photo looks too dark, which often happens if your scene has too much backlight, HDR can brighten up the foreground without washing out the well-lit portions of your photo.
 Also, you may use HDR when shooting landscape photos with a high degree of contrast between the sky and land (high dynamic range), which is difficult for your camera to deal with in just one photo as already explained above.
 With HDR, you can capture the sky’s detail without making the land look too dark.